asalavaty/influential/cran-comments.md

 CRAN Comments
 ================
 Adrian (Abbas) Salavaty
-15/01/2020 (updated on 06 April, 2022)
+15/01/2020 (updated on 26 July, 2022)

-## 2.2.4 New version submission
+## 2.2.6 New version submission

 -   This is a new submission of the new version of the package `influential`.
+A new function named `fcor` is added.
+The `ExIR` function and its visuzalization are optimized.
+Shiny apps are updated.
 The Vignettes are amended and figure sizes are corrected.
-The betweenness centrality function is corrected to resolve the warning message on CRAN.
-Also, documentation of several functions and the Read Me file were updated along with several other minor improvements.
+    Also, documentation of several functions and the Read Me file were updated along with a couple of other minor improvements.
 Please see News for complete details.

 ## Test environments